barumau/pandunia/engli/dunia_baxe.md

-## Relatively simple structure
+## The simplest structure

 Languages can be categorized by two parameters:

 - Is a single word made of few or many parts?
 - Are those parts easy to separate or fused together?

-The widely spoken languages can be divided into four types according to these parameters.
+The widely spoken languages can be categorized into four types according to these parameters.

 1. Analytic languages – Words are made of few, distinct parts.
     - Mandarin Chinese